awakecoding/awakecoding.com/content/posts/vibe-coding-a-rust-mcp-proxy-in-vscode-with-github-copilot.md

 5. **Choose where to save the MCP server configuration**
    - Select `Workspace` (`.vscode/mcp.json` file)

 After registering a new MCP server, you should see the mcp.json file in VSCode.
 Notice how it has clickable actions inside the JSON to start, stop, restart the MCP server.
-Click Start, and if everything worked, it should report as least one tool:
+Click Start, and if everything worked, it should report at least one tool:

 ![VSCode mcp.json workspace file](/images/posts/vibe-coding-vscode-mcp-json-workspace-file.png)